 The pros are obvious, to provide a healthy counterbalance to the wrath of unchecked governmental power.
-But those pros assume the press is not in-and-of-itself enthralled in the wrath of its powers.
+But those pros assume the press is not enthralled in the wrath of its own powers.

-Notice in the image above how the bobblehead reporters at CNN, debating with each other, believe the world is sincerely interested in their opinion, rather than getting reports of the facts as they happen.
 Freedom of any kind cannot exist without its paradox.
-A paradox too-loosely applied to the press, and in desperate need of readjustment.
+A paradox too loosely applied to the press and in desperate need of readjustment.
+Notice in the image above how the bobblehead reporters at CNN, debating with each other, believe the world is sincerely interested in their opinion rather than getting reports of the facts as they happen.

 Other news channels follow the same revenue optimization techniques to compete, entirely different from reporting the news as it happens when it happens – the precise reason why Ted Turner conceived CNN back in the day and how he changed the deplorable news scene of its time.
 Without his leadership, CNN has turned mediocre again, as all corporations without the checks and balances of a meritocracy become.

-On the whole, news production has lost its collective mind and merit as the counter-balance to our law-makers.
+News production has lost its collective mind and merit as a counterbalance to our lawmakers.
 Not in the least driven by the sensational socialism inherent to social media as now its fastest-growing distribution.
-With reporters deemed to have merit, and put on a pedestal only when their likes or shares on social media reach a certain threshold.
-A rat-race for populism promulgating an agenda entirely different from the integrity of the news and the importance of its long-tail that matters.
+Reporters are deemed to have merit and put on a pedestal only when their likes or shares on social media reach a certain threshold.
+A rat race for populism promulgating an agenda entirely different from the integrity of the news and the importance of its long-tail that matters.